BizTalkComponents/LookupUtility/README.md

 ```

 ## Sharepoint
 LookupUtility is shipped with a lookup repository for reading configuration data from Sharepoint lists.
+It is important that the configuration data is stored in a list with a unique name and that it contains a field called key and a field called value.
+The values in the key field must be unique to the list.